 Did you ever wonder what the Devil really looks like?
-If the legend is to believed, an image in this 800-year-old book is a portrait painted from life, maybe even a self-portrait by Beelzebub himself.
+If the legend is to believed, an image in the Codex Gigas, an 800-year-old book, is a portrait painted from life–maybe even a self-portrait by Beelzebub himself.

 The giant book was created in a Benedictine Monastery in Bohemia (now part of the Czech Republic) in the early 13th Century.
-At three feet tall and 165 pounds, it is the largest illuminated manuscript known.
-(Codex gigas means ‘giant book.’)
+At three feet tall and 165 pounds, it is the largest illuminated manuscript known–codex gigas means ‘giant book’.
 The covers are made of wood and metal.
 The Codex Gigas contains 310 leaves of vellum—believed to be made from the skins of approximately 160 donkeys, or possibly the skin of calfs.
 The vellum leaves are so large, a single calf would provide enough skin for only two pages.
 Scholars say the handwriting indicates something fascinating about the Codex Gigas.
 Through the usage of modern forensic science, it was confirmed that a single person crafted the manuscript.
 The ink and penmanship indicate that only one person could have written out all 310 pages.

 The Codex Gigas includes the entire Latin Bible, as well as many other popular writings of the time, also in Latin, including further religious writings, reference books, and medical texts.
 It seems to be an early encyclopedia—an attempt to collect all the world’s knowledge between two covers.
 It initially held about 320 pages, but some were removed.
 No one knows who removed the pages, or why.
 However, according to popular myth, the missing pages actually contained an apocalyptic text known as “The Devil’s Prayer”, which was intentionally removed to avoid destruction.

 Clearly, it's a remarkable work.
 But perhaps the most noteworthy detail about the Codex Gigas, and certainly the most haunting, is the full-page image of Lucifer, the Fallen Angel, at page 290.
 That page gives the book its nickname and its sinister reputation.
 The Devil is shown crouching, as if ready to jump out of the page.
 He has a green face, small red eyes, red horns, red claws, and two red tongues.